 As a constituent, I’m writing to share new information about how babies are faring in [STATE] and urge you to Think BabiesTM and invest in our future.

 A baby’s brain develops faster between ages 0 to 3 than at any later point in life, forming more than one million new neural connections every second.
 Our brains are built.
 The experiences we have in our earliest years lay the groundwork for the rest of our lives.
-When babies have nurturing relationships, positive early learning experiences, and good health and nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for the rest of their lives.
-When infants and toddlers don’t have the support they need to grow and thrive, their development suffers, leading to lifelong developmental, educational, social and health consequences.
-Every baby deserves to reach his or her full potential.
+When babies have nurturing relationships, positive early learning experiences, and good health and nutrition, those neural connections are stimulated and strengthened, laying a strong foundation for all later learning.
+When babies don’t get what their growing brains need to thrive, they don’t develop as they should.
+This leads to life-long developmental, educational, social, and health challenges.
+Every baby deserves to reach their full potential.
 Where you’re born, the color of your skin, or your family’s income should not make a difference in your chances for a strong start in life.

-I hope that you will find the State of Babies Yearbook: 2020 a helpful resource as you consider the policies and investments needed in [STATE] to put babies and families first.
+I hope that you will find the State of Babies Yearbook: 2021 a helpful resource as you consider the policies and investments needed in [STATE] to put babies and families first.
 To simply return to the way things were is unacceptable.
 To do better for our babies and our nation’s future, we need to seize the opportunity to create the forward-looking, family-centered policies that our nation has lacked.
 We can’t afford to squander the potential of a single child if our nation is to fully recover from the COVID-19 pandemic and find success in the years to come.
 I would be happy to discuss this further with you.
 [INSERT CONTACT INFORMATION]